Simprints/Android-Simprints-ID/README.md

 Normally, Mockito-inline and Mockito-android can mock `val` properties (e.g. whenever(mock) { val_property } thenReturn "some_value") and they achieve that modifying the Dex files (e.g. removing the `final` attribute).
 Unfortunately, the this approach doesn't work on DF modules.
 To use Mockito in DF modules for android tests, a different dexer is required: com.linkedin.dexmaker:dexmaker-mockito-inline and it requires API 28 (https://github.com/linkedin/dexmaker#mocking-final-classes--methods).

+### Technical documentation on features

+More about each feature or how each module work can be seen inside every module README files or inside respective folders.
+Higher level features that touch all modules are documented in the [id module](id/README.md).